 Ask for help!
 Seriously, don’t be shy.
 Teachers and other school professionals can’t drive to your house and supervise homework time themselves, but most would be happy to provide advice and/or resources.
 They know your child too and can add valuable insight into their needs.

 Encourage learning outside of school AND beyond homework worksheets.
-Seemingly endless/excessive practice of anything will inevitably lead to discouragement.
+Seemingly endless/excessive practice of anything will inevitably lead to kids feeling discouraged.
 Revitalize learning for the whole family with a fun read, interesting documentary, or trip to a museum or park.

 It’s our mission at iD Tech to help kids thrive, and we love sharing insights with our community along the way to achieving that mission!